yuvashree-cse/HTML-Practice/README.md

 ## 👤 AboutMe

-**Status:** ✅ Completed

-My very first HTML project.

-This project introduces basic HTML structure while creating a simple personal webpage.

-Topics practiced:

-* Basic HTML document
-* Headings
-* Paragraphs
-* Lists
-* Links
-* Images
-* Basic page organization
+A simple introductory webpage created as my first HTML project to understand the basics of page structure and HTML elements.

 ---

 ## 🌸 Bloom&PetalHaven

-**Module:** Module 1 – Getting Started with HTML
+**Module 1 – Getting Started with HTML**

-**Status:** ✅ Completed

-A beginner-friendly website built after learning the fundamentals of HTML.

-Topics covered:
+Focused on building a foundational webpage while learning:

-* HTML document structure
+* Basic HTML structure
-* Text elements
 * Headings
 * Paragraphs
 * Lists
-* Hyperlinks
+* Links
 * Images

 ---

 ## 🍽️ TasteOfTravel

-**Module:** Module 2 – Formatting Text and Organizing Data
+**Module 2 – Formatting Text and Organizing Data**

-**Status:** ✅ Completed

-A travel-themed webpage focusing on presenting structured information.

-Topics practiced:
+This project helped reinforce:

 * Text formatting
-* Ordered and unordered lists
-* Description lists
+* Lists
 * Tables
-* Organizing content
-* Hyperlinks
-* Clean page layout
+* Organized content layout

 ---

-## 🎵 HarmonyHeights
+## 🎨 HarmonyHeights

-**Module:** Module 3 – Exploring Visual and Interactive Elements
+**Module 3 – Exploring Visual and Interactive Elements**

-**Status:** ✅ Completed

-A project that introduces richer web content using visual and interactive HTML elements.

-Topics practiced:
+Concepts practiced include:

 * Images
-* Audio
-* Video
-* Embedded content
+* Hyperlinks
 * Forms
-* User interaction
-* Accessibility considerations
+* Interactive HTML elements

 ---

 ## 🏫 SunnydaleSchool

-**Module:** Module 4 – Enhancing Web Presentation
+**Module 4 – Enhancing Web Presentation**

-**Status:** ✅ Completed

-A larger HTML project that combines concepts learned throughout the course while emphasizing semantic structure and accessibility.

-Topics practiced:
+This project focuses on creating a well-structured webpage using:

 * Semantic HTML
-* Header
+* Better page organization
-* Navigation
+* Accessibility-friendly structure
-* Main content
+* Improved content presentation

-* Sections
+---

+## 🏛️ HarborLightsCommunityCentre

+**Module 5**

+Built by applying concepts learned throughout the course, including:

-* Articles
+* Semantic page layout
-* Aside
+* Forms
-* Footer
+* Tables
 * Accessibility
-* Meaningful document structure
+* Well-organized webpage structure
-* Better content organization

 ---

-## 🚧 Upcoming Projects
+## 🚧 Upcoming Project

-The remaining projects from the course will be added as I continue progressing through the modules.
+One final project from the course is yet to be completed and will be added here soon.

 ---

-# 📚 Topics Learned So Far

-✅ HTML document structure

-✅ HTML elements

-✅ Headings and paragraphs

-✅ Lists

-✅ Hyperlinks

-✅ Images

-✅ Tables

-✅ Forms

-✅ Multimedia

-✅ Semantic HTML

-✅ Accessibility

-✅ Organizing web content

-✅ HTML attributes

-✅ Page structure
+# 💻 Purpose

+This repository serves as:

+* 📘 My HTML learning journal
+* 📝 A collection of practice exercises
+* 🛠️ A portfolio of module-based projects
+* 📈 A record of my progress while learning web development

 ---

-# 🎯 Learning Goal
+# 🎯 Learning Goals

-My objective is to build a solid understanding of HTML before moving on to:

-* CSS
+* Build a strong foundation in HTML5
+* Write clean and semantic HTML
+* Follow accessibility best practices
-* JavaScript
+* Prepare for CSS and JavaScript development
-* TypeScript
-* React
-* Full Stack Web Development

-I believe mastering the fundamentals first leads to writing cleaner, more maintainable, and accessible websites.
+* Create responsive and well-structured web pages

 ---

-# 🛠️ Course

-**Course:** HTML Essentials

-**Platform:** Cisco Networking Academy
+## 📌 Status

+✅ HTML course currently in progress.

+More practice exercises and the final project will be added as I continue learning.

 ---

-## 📈 Repository Status

-* ✔️ Practice files are updated regularly.
-* ✔️ Projects are added module by module.
-* ✔️ This repository will continue to grow as I complete the remaining course modules.

----

-### Thank you for visiting my repository!
+### Thanks for visiting! ⭐

-Feel free to explore the projects and follow my learning journey as I continue building my web development skills. 🚀
+If you're exploring this repository, feel free to browse through the practice exercises and projects to see my learning progress throughout the HTML Essentials course.